jimmieego/2019devsummit-a11y-slides/Accessible Web Mapping Apps_outline.md

 The best thing of all, is that we get those things for free whenever we use HTML as intended.

+Furthermore, if we spend the effort to craft our apps with a mind to semantics from the start, the apps will be able to adapt to specialized reading modes or devices (like the Apple Watch), as well as whatever the future holds with little to no additional effort.

 ## Common semantic HTML elements

 - `<ul>` or `<ol>`: a series of items in a list